+16 PCDP provided technical support to UP4B to develop and implement mechanisms for local government agencies to administer and coordinate accelerated development.
+Provincial and District Government Agencies found the planning and monitoring applications useful in formulating and monitoring accelerated plans.
+They are, however, skeptical of UP4B’s interventions, believing them to be imposed, top-down national government edicts.

+17 The PCDP Project succeeded in raising the awareness of development stakeholders in Papua and West Papua, including that of regional government officials, of the need to address gender issues in development planning and implementation.
+The project introduced the concept of gender as a social construct that affects the role and particularly the welfare of women.
+This awareness needs to be reinforced by enhancing the skills of development stakeholders on how to employ gender analysis to conceive strategic interventions to reduce disparities in status and welfare between men and women.

 6 Efficiency of project interventions: The project’s activities were well conceived.
 Their completion, however, suffered considerable delays.
 The project’s duration was originally planned for two years, from 2011 up to 2012, but the end date eventually had to be extended.
-Late start-up, long recruitment processes, lengthy consultations among project implementing partners, high turnover of project and government staff and protracted delays in receipt and disbursement of funds were among of the raft of issues that slowed down the project’s progress.
+Late start-up, long recruitment processes, lengthy consultations among project implementing partners, high turnover of project and government staff and protracted delays in receipt and disbursement of funds were among of the range of issues that slowed down the project’s progress.
 The delays caused many of the project’s achievement target due dates to spill over to subsequent years, extending the project’s completion date from 2012 to 2013.
 Project implementation was also challenged by Papua’s geography and the remoteness of the project’s target villages.
-Distance, topography, poorly maintained roads, and absence of efficient public transportation altogether raised the cost of project implementation in terms of time and financing to levels much higher than originally estimated and provided for.
+Distance, topography, poorly maintained roads, and absence of efficient public transportation altogether raised the cost of project implementation in terms of time and financing to levels higher than originally estimated and provided for.

 Following is a summary of status of the project’s Outputs: